tuist/tuist/projects/docs/docs/tutorial/get-started.md

 tuist init --platform ios
 ```

-The `init` command will bootstrap an iOS application, which includes the `Info.plist` files, an `AppDelegate.swift,` a tests file, and a **`Project.swift` that contains the definition of the project.**
+The `init` command will bootstrap an iOS application, which includes the `Info.plist` files, an `AppDelegate.swift`, a tests file, and a **`Project.swift` that contains the definition of the project.**

 > If you have used the Swift Package Manager before, the `Project.swift` file is the equivalent to the `Package.swift`.